 La Maison D’Éléphant

 This design concept store is hard to miss, fronted by enormous sculptures of robots, pink elephants and silver skulls making it hard to miss.
 Inside, visitors can explore five floors of outrageously quirky and contemporary design.
-Among the incredible art you are able to find and buy decorations, antiques, unique furniture, and even clothing.
-The founder, Bruno Reymond, is interior stylist to many infamous buildings on the island, including Ushuaia and the Pacha Hotel.
+Among the incredible art, you are able to find and buy decorations, antiques, unique furniture, and even clothing.
+The founder, Bruno Reymond, is an interior stylist for many infamous buildings on the island, including Ushuaia and the Pacha Hotel.

 Sluiz.